 Goal Setting: The More Specific, the Better

-Wow, that’s pretty vague.
+That’s pretty vague.
 Something I’ve noticed over the years is that the more specific one’s goals are, the more likely we will move toward their achievement.

 By specific, I mean

 - By what date do you want to reach your goal?
-By when do I want to lose 10 lbs?
+By when do you want to lose 10 lbs?
 Setting a date gives the goal some focus, a sense of urgency that reminds us our goal is important.

 - What steps will you be taking in order to reach your desired end?
 If you develop a specific, written plan for the achievement of your goal, you have a road map!